The Origins of the Name “Turkey” or What Came First, Turkey or a Turkey?

 Sure, other countries have occasionally rebranded themselves by changing their official names.
 The Turkish government is asking for something else, though—namely, that other countries change the official name they normally use for Turkey.
 What the Turkish government seems to expect from other governments to do is nothing short of having to ignore their histories and linguistic fundamentals.

-Endonyms vs. Exonyms: What We Call Ourselves vs. What Others Call Us
+Endonyms and Exonyms: What We Call Ourselves and What Others Call Us

 Is the Turkish government correct to be so sensitive about the seemingly unflattering association with a large North American bird grown for food, or the flesh?